PSLmodels/ParamTools/docs/docs/api/extend.md

 ```

-## Extend behavior for each validator
+## Extend behavior by validator

 ParamTools uses the label's validator to determine how values should be extended by assuming that there is some order among the range of possible values for the label.

-You can view the grid of values for any label by inspecting the `label_grid` attribute of a `Parameters` instance.
+View the grid of values for any label by inspecting the `label_grid` attribute of a `Parameters` instance.

 ### Range